Queen of Wands

 [The Queen of Wands] is the epitome of the strong woman.
 A leader with high ideas, diplomacy and mental strength, but also with female intuition and the strength to achieve goals irrespective of any bad hand dealt to her.

-If nothing else, she is certainly a very interesting woman!
+If nothing else, she is certainly a very interesting woman.

 Description and Symbology

 We see a woman sitting on a gold throne.
 She looks totally at ease in her position.
-A woman who does not need to wield her power to prove it.
+A woman who does not need to wield power to prove it.

 The queen

 The queen sits comfortably on her throne.
 She is well accustomed to her position.
-The ankh, sunflower and tree/sun symbols around her represent a joy for life, strength, power and fertility.
+The ankh, sunflower, and tree/sun symbols around her represent a joy for life, strength, power, and fertility.

 The lions

 The two lions represent the Fire astrological symbols associated with this card.
-The lions sit at her feet suggesting the Queen has her passions under control.
+The lions sit at her feet, suggesting the Queen has her passions under control.

 The cat